cris-zapata/Discrete-Multistage-Amplifier/README.md

 ## Design decisions worth calling out

 **Split degeneration resistors.** Each gain stage uses a bypassed + unbypassed resistor pair (RS1/RS2, RE1/RE2).
 The bypassed resistor sets the DC bias point; the unbypassed one sets AC gain.
-This lets gain be tuned without disturbing the operating point — the unbypassed values were adjusted in simulation to land the gain instead of re-biasing the whole stage.
+This lets gain be tuned without disturbing the operating point, the unbypassed values were adjusted in simulation to land the gain instead of re-biasing the whole stage.

 **Designing the sim gain high on purpose.** RC1 is upper-bounded by the output-resistance spec (RC1/(β+1) < 25 Ω).
 Rather than sit at that limit, it was set to 6 kΩ to push the *simulated* gain to ~28 dB, anticipating that real breadboard components measure lower than their models.
 Building in margin toward the spec instead of centering on it.

-**Output-stage power budget.** The emitter follower runs ~85 mA through RE3, dissipating **~715 mW** — far past a ¼ W resistor's rating — so RE3 was implemented as a **100 Ω 5 W power resistor**.
+**Output-stage power budget.** The emitter follower runs ~85 mA through RE3, dissipating **~715 mW** which is far past a ¼ W resistor's rating, so RE3 was implemented as a **100 Ω 5 W power resistor**.
 Q2 itself dissipates ~553 mW, close to the 2N2222A's 625 mW limit, which is what capped how hard the output stage could be pushed.

 **One dominant low-frequency pole.** The coupling/bypass capacitors were sized so the source-bypass cap C2 sets the dominant pole (~48 Hz) and everything else sits sub-dominant, giving a clean, predictable low-frequency roll-off.